Crisis (2021 film): Plot

 Architect and recovering Oxycodone addict Claire Reimann becomes concerned when her 16-year-old son David does not return home from hockey practice.
 He is later found dead as a result of a fentanyl overdose, shocking Claire who is convinced he never took drugs.
 Although the Detroit Police Department treats it as an accidental death, she hires a private investigator who determines David was forced to take the fentanyl and was murdered.
-Through her son's social media she tracks down one of his friends, who confesses several teenagers from the hockey team (from both Detroit and Montreal) work for Mother as drug runners, although David had only done it once.
-Reimann crosses the Ambassador Bridge and travels to Montreal where she hires another private investigator, who provides her with information on Mother and an untraceable ghost gun.
+Through her son's social media accounts, she tracks down one of his friends, who confesses several teenagers from the hockey team (from both Detroit and Montreal) work for Mother as drug runners, although David had only done it once.
+Claire crosses the Ambassador Bridge and travels to Montreal where she hires another private investigator, who provides her with information on Mother and a privately made firearm.
 She threatens another drug runner, Derrick Millebran, who believes that Mother is killing them to tie up loose ends after Cedric's arrest.
-Kelly becomes aware of Reimann's activities through investigation of Cedric's associates, and intercepts her outside La Marina.
+Kelly becomes aware of Claire's activities through investigation of Cedric's associates, and intercepts her outside La Marina.
 He does not arrest her, but instead unloads her gun and urges her to leave for her own good.

 The meeting between the two cartels goes ahead, covertly monitored by a joint DEA-RCMP taskforce.
 However, an RCMP surveillance officer accidentally gives away his position, resulting in a shootout that kills Kelly's partner, Special Agent Stanley Foster.
 Mother also escapes, believed to have fled to Algeria.
 Given the seizure of the drugs at the meet, both US and Canadian agencies decide to disband the continued search for Mother and the Armenians.
 Outraged, Kelly goes against orders and travels to La Marina, where he threatens an employee who tells him Mother is still in Canada but is planning to escape via seaplane that evening from the Port of Montreal.
-Reimann is also given this information from her private investigator.
-Kelly arrives at the port, but has been beaten there by Reimann, who opens fire and kills Mother as he makes his way to the aircraft.
+Claire is also given this information by her private investigator.
+Kelly arrives at the port, but has been beaten there by Claire, who opens fire and kills Mother.
 His bodyguard shoots her in the arm, but is swiftly shot by Kelly.
-He then replaces the men's weapons with Reimann's ghost gun and his own unregistered back up gun, to make it appear they shot each other in a disagreement over money that was being carried by Mother at the time.
+He then replaces the men's weapons with Claire's privately made firearm and his own unregistered back up gun, to make it appear they shot each other.
 He treats her gunshot wound, and tells her he does not intend to arrest her.